jralha/LitoPredict/readme.md

 If you try to run this repo, password and username are not secured and are set in app.py, use at your own risk, they're there just as a semblance of security.

-The pickle file contains the trained model and shouldn't required anything more than XGBoost to open despite what requirements.txt says.
+The pickle file contains the trained model and shouldn't require anything more than XGBoost to load despite what requirements.txt says.